To start an Instagram Creator Account? Or switch to a business account? That is the question.

 - Content products

 The best part?
-Anyone can switch to an Instagram Creator Account.
+Anyone can switch to an Instagram Creator Account and start an Instagram Creator profile.

 In the past, people were required to have at least 10,000 followers to switch to a business account.
 But Instagram removes this limit for creators.
 And good timing!
-According to the latest Instagram statistics, influencer marketing is one the right, with creators and celebrities becoming the most popular accounts on Instagram in the U.S.
+According to the latest Instagram statistics and Instagram insights, influencer marketing is one the right, with creators and celebrities becoming the most popular accounts on Instagram in the U.S.

 Instagram Creator Account features